cheatos101/slate/source/index.md

 If you ended up here, you are probably interested in doing a bit more with your Hexoskin biometrics.
 However, if you just want to download your data, there might be an easier way than using our REST API.
 You can download all your data in binary form directly from the [dashboard](https://my.hexoskin.com/).
 We provide scripts for Python and Matlab/Octave to help you covert them in .csv files, if you need.
 Have a look at [this page](http://support.hexoskin.com/customer/portal/articles/1491087-can-i-download-raw-data-from-the-dashboard-) and see if it's sufficient for your needs.

-Additionnally, there is a [Python client](https://bitbucket.org/carre/hexoskin-api-python-client) available, available on Bitbucket.
+Additionally, there is a [Python client](https://bitbucket.org/carre/hexoskin-api-python-client) available, available on Bitbucket.
 If you have implemented the API in another language and want to share it, be sure to write us an e-mail at [api@hexoskin.com](mailto:api@hexoskin.com) and we'll put it up along with the Python client.

 ### Getting an API key